Home Metro Vancouver Municipalities and Parts of Town The City of Burnaby Nikkei Place Japanese-Canadian Museum and Cultural Centre

 The Nikkei Cultural Centre hosts seniors’ activities, cooking classes and arts, culture and fitness programs.
 It also offers Japanese language lessons, children’s camps and martial arts classes.

-In addition to the museum, at Nikkei Place there is a seniors’ housing facility, the Hi Genki Japanese Restaurant (which gets good reviews), and a Japanese garden.
-In addition to limited on-street parking, there is also a parkade underground.
+In addition to the museum, at Nikkei Place there is a seniors’ housing facility and a Japanese garden.
+There is also the Hi Genki Japanese Restaurant which gets good reviews.
+On-street parking in the area is limited; however, there is a parkade underground.

-“Nikkei” (pronounced “nee-kay”), means a person of Japanese descent living abroad.
+“Nikkei” (pronounced “nee-kay”) means a person of Japanese descent living abroad.
 There are many Canadians of Japanese ancestry living in the Vancouver region.
 Their history is an important part of both Canadian and British Columbian history.
-Nikkei Place, since its opening in 2000, is at the heart of the local Japanese-Canadian community in Metro Vancouver.
+Since its opening in 2000, Nikkei Place is at the heart of the local Japanese-Canadian community in Metro Vancouver.

-Nikkei Place hosts a number of events every year when there isn’t a global pandemic.
+Nikkei Place hosts a number of events every year.
 The largest is the annual Nikkei Matsuri which happens on the Labour Day weekend in early September.
 At this event there is live entertainment, market vendors and family-friendly games and activities.
-It’s a great festival, especially for folk who like Japanese culture and food!
+It’s a great festival, especially if you like Japanese culture and food!

 Events that take place at Nikkei Place most years are listed below.
 (Note: Event details and dates are subject to change and not all events take place every year.)

 The above are just some of the many events that take place at the facility.
-There are more.
-To learn about events coming up in the future click Nikkei Centre Events.
+Click Nikkei Centre Events to learn about upcoming events.

 O Hanami in Spring

 The Nikkei National Museum showcases the history and culture of Japanese-Canadians living in the Lower Mainland, BC and Canada.
-It’s a tiny museum, but interesting.
+It’s a small but interesting museum.

-The museum is open between 10:00 am and 5:00 pm from Tuesday to Saturday.
-It’s closed on most Sundays, Mondays and statutory holidays.
+The museum is open between 10 am and 5 pm from Tuesday to Saturday.
+It’s closed on Sundays, Mondays and public holidays.

 Visitors to the museum learn about the history of Japanese immigrants to Canada, their descendants and their contributions to Canadian society.
 You’ll learn about the sad history of internment camps during World War II, discrimination and other challenges that Japanese Canadians have faced.
 You’ll also learn about sports achievements and other successes, and what life was like for new immigrants and the Japanese community in Vancouver.
 At the museum there are artifacts in display cases, photos and information to read.

-Admission to the museum is $5 for adults which helps offset the costs of operating the facility for the non-profit society.
+Admission to the museum is often by donation for adults which helps offset the costs of operating the facility for the non-profit society.
 Students can visit the museum for free.

 Other Information